marcvaneijk/marcvaneijk.old/_posts/2016-03-18-organizing.md

 > Do not include the parameters or the variables of the deployment script

-Instead of describing all the individual pieces of the README.md file, you can find a sample README.md here.
+You can download a [sample README.md](https://github.com/marcvaneijk/arm/blob/master/000-patterns/Sample%20README.md).

 ## Starter folder

 Instead of creating a deployment template scenario folder with all files from scratch it is much easier to copy the complete folder with all files from a starter folder.
 Create a starter folder in the root of your local clone.
 Create an blank deployment template in Visual Studio (you can even decide to add an [object variable](/2016/03/14/nested) with the template link).

-You can copy and store the sample README.md file in your own repository and copy that to each new deployment that you create.
+You can copy and store the [sample README.md](https://github.com/marcvaneijk/arm/blob/master/000-patterns/Sample%20README.md) file in your own repository and copy that to each new deployment that you create.
 You only need to update it to reflect the scenario and you done.
-All README.md will have a standard layout this way, without requiring a lot of work from your end.
+All README.md files will have a standard layout this way, without requiring a lot of work from your end.

-Make sure you also create a README.md in the root folder of your repository describing the content and preferably the contribution guidance if people want to contribute to your code.
+Make sure you also create a README.md in the root folder of your repository describing the repository content and preferably the contribution guidance if people want to contribute to your code.

 ## Workflow